Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Conclusion

 \section{Conclusion}

-We presented a methodology for efficient multi-objective DNN optimization based on Bayesian optimization and Augmented Random Search (ARS) for microcontroller targets.
-Since the objectives accuracy, ROM consumption, RAM consumption and FLOPs were expensive to evaluate and we were faced with a limited search budged, we focused on performing time-efficient optimization of both DNN hyper- and compression-parameters to enable an optimal deployment on microcontroller platforms.
-We provided results for two different problems considering two datasets and DNN architectures and showed empirically that our algorithm was able to yield a better feasible Pareto front compared to well-known Bayesian optimization strategies like ParEGO, TurBO or MorBO as well as evolutionary algorithms like NSGA-II.
+We presented a NAS methodology for efficient multi-objective DNN optimization for microcontrollers based on Bayesian optimization, Augmented Random Search (ARS), and pruning.
+Since the objectives accuracy, ROM, RAM and FLOPs were expensive to evaluate and we were faced with a limited search budged, we focused on performing time-efficient optimization of both DNN hyper- and compression-parameters to enable an optimal deployment on microcontroller platforms.
+We provided results for two different problems considering two datasets and DNN architectures and showed empirically that our algorithm was able to yield a better feasible Pareto front compared to well-known Bayesian optimization strategies like ParEGO, TurBO or MorBO.